systemjs/systemjs/README.md

   - app.js
 ```

-The question then is how do we load the folder as simply as the module files?
+The question then is how do we load the `bootstrap` folder as simply as the module files?

 `System.import('bootstrap/js/bootstrap')` is far too much typing...

 A good way of handling this is to provide a re-export module at a shortcut location:

-/lib/bootstrap.js:
+js/bootstrap.js:
 ```javascript
   export * from './bootstrap/js/bootstrap';
 ```